About us

 Jennifer spent a lifetime fascinated by severe weather, and finally made her passion a reality in 2018, when she decided to stop wasting time and get chasing.
 She is a self-taught forecaster and chaser, and is committed to bringing her learnings to empower and inspire others to pursue their own joys of the sky.
 Her work has since been featured in The Washington Post and on The Kelly Clarkson Show, Good Morning America, The Today Show, and more.

 Jennifer holds a B.A. in Environmental Communication and an M.S. in Technical Journalism & Communication, and spent the first 17 years of her career working with scientists, engineers, urban planners and other technical experts to craft communication strategies for effective climate change and science communication.
-She brought her deep experience as a communications expert - and her understanding of what it was like working in highly technical fields as a woman - to create the GWC concept and find new ways to address systemic gender disparity issues and enact culture change.
+She brought her deep experience as a communications expert - and her understanding of what it was like working in highly technical fields as a woman - to create the GWC concept and find new ways to enact culture change.

 Visit her web site at jenniferawalton.com